 If nothing else, I wickedly enjoy the prospect of seeing the rules struggle to define what, exactly, is acceptable on a mask.
 If designs representing nations are legit, what about states, cities, universities?
 When does a design become rude or offensive?
 (Can I have a picture of a demon sticking his tongue out at my opponent?)

+Should the example set by our team at the Olympics inspires you to pimp your mask, at least one site on the web advertises custom decoration: Pointed Comments.
 The artist, Vicki Hanes, isn’t currently taking orders (alas) but says she is hoping to start up again this fall.
 Please let me know of any other sites that offer this service, and share tips for DIY mask painting (materials, technique, equipment).

 Also (reader), I want to know: